PDF-Archiver/pdf-archiver.github.io/_i18n/en/terms.md

 ## General
 You agree that no joint venture, partnership, employment, or agency relationship exists between you and PDF Archiver as a result of the Terms or your use of the App.
 The Terms constitute the entire agreement between you and PDF Archiver with respect to your use of the App.
 The failure of us to exercise or enforce any right or provision of the Terms shall not constitute a waiver of such right or provision.
 If any provision of the Terms is found by a court of competent jurisdiction to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties’ intentions as reflected in the provision, and the other provisions of the Terms remain in full force and effect.
 You may not assign, delegate or otherwise transfer your account or your obligations under these Terms without the prior written consent of us.
 We have the right, in its sole discretion, to transfer or assign all or any part of its rights under these Terms and will have the right to delegate or use third party contractors to fulfill its duties and obligations under these Terms and in connection with the App.
 Our notice to you via email, regular mail, or notices or links on the App shall constitute acceptable notice to you under the Terms.
 A printed version of the Terms and of any notice given in electronic form shall be admissible in judicial or administrative proceedings based upon or relating to the Terms to the same extent and subject to the same conditions as other business documents and records originally generated and maintained in printed form.
 Section titles and headings in the Terms are for convenience only and have no legal or contractual effect.
 Any rights not expressly granted herein are reserved.

+## Claims for defects (warranty)

+The app is continuously tested by the provider in order to exclude faulty behaviour.

+The provider makes the app available in its current version.
+Notwithstanding claims for defects, the user has no claim to the maintenance or creation of a specific condition and/or functional scope of the app.

+Warranty claims are excluded if users have not installed the latest version of the app and this results in functional restrictions or a lack of compatibility.

+The provider assumes no guarantees in the legal sense with regard to the app.

+## Liability

+User claims for damages are excluded.
+Excluded from this are claims for damages by users arising from injury to life, limb or health or from the breach of essential contractual obligations (cardinal obligations) as well as liability for other damages based on an intentional or grossly negligent breach of duty by the provider, its legal representatives or vicarious agents.
+Essential contractual obligations are those whose fulfilment is necessary to achieve the objective of the contract.

+In the event of a breach of material contractual obligations, the provider shall only be liable for foreseeable damage typical of the contract if this was caused by simple negligence, unless the user's claims for damages are based on injury to life, limb or health.

+The limitations of the two previous paragraphs also apply in favour of the legal representatives and vicarious agents of the provider if claims are asserted directly against them.

+The liability of the provider under the Product Liability Act and within the scope of application of §44a TKG remains unaffected.

+Liability for the restoration of user data is otherwise limited to the necessary costs of restoration that would have been incurred even with regular and appropriate data backup measures.